HACK3RY2J/Anon-SMS/README.md

 ```
 $ python -V
 ```
-If output looks like `Python 3` - Congrats, Python 3 is installed properly.
+If output looks like `Python 3` or above - Congrats, Python 3 is installed properly.

 - Do not use this to harm others.
 - This script is only for educational purposes or to prank.